The AI readiness illusion

 AI readiness rests on four interdependent layers.
 Weakness in any one layer destabilizes the others.

-AI readiness stack model showing strategy, data, operating discipline, and organizational alignment layers
+AI readiness stack model showing strategy, data, operating discipline, and organizational alignment layers.

 AI readiness depends on strategic clarity, data integrity, operating discipline, and organizational alignment.